gwm17/spsevb/README.md

 ### Event building and the Coincidence Window

 The core of event building revolves around the idea of a coincidence window.
 The coincidence window defines the length of time for which, after an initial detector hit, other detector hits are considered to have come from the same physics event.
 For spsevb, this is defined by a single user-defined value in nanoseconds, held constant for the entire event building process. spsevb uses an event building architecture similar to the [BoxScore](https://www.sciencedirect.com/science/article/abs/pii/S0168900222001954) model.
-The main difference is the inital sorting process: rather that using software sorting on arbitrarily sorted data, spsevb relies on the knowledge that CoMPASS saves data from each individual channel in each digitizer to its own file, and that the data in these files is already sorted in time.
+The main difference is the inital sorting process: rather that using software sorting on arbitrarily buffered data, spsevb relies on the knowledge that CoMPASS saves data from each individual channel in each digitizer to its own file, and that the data in these files is already sorted in time.
 In a sense, CoMPASS has already done the hard work by pre-sorting so much of the data.
 This way, spsevb never needs to sort large data buffers, and can run a very basic modified insertion sort efficiently by merely sorting the earliest hit in time from each binary file.

 A typical default value for the coincidence window is 3000 ns.